mpcox/203.328/README.md

 ## Research Report

-The followig information is very important because it describes what you need to do for your report.
+The following information is very important because it describes what you need to do for your report.
 This is where all the marks for this module come from.

 Your report should be no more than 4-5 pages long and should include: